azer/declarative-js/README.md

 var getJSON = require('get-json');
 ```

-At the first step, we need the list of users so we'll send a request to `/users.json`.
+At the first step, we need the full list of users, and will send a request to `/users.json`.
-It's a simple one, so we can do partial application on `getJSON`:
+It's a simple one, we can simply do partial application on `getJSON`:

 ```js
 var partial = require('new-partial');